ericrommel/python_test_automation_book/topics/10_projects/main_building_a_project.md

 ### 2. API Test Suite

 Develop a suite of tests for an API.
-This should include tests for at least these API methods: GET, POST, PUT, DELETE.
+This should include tests for at least these API methods: GET, POST, and PUT.
 You can also include tests for Data validation, and error handling.
 Use pytest and requests library for API testing.

 ### 3. Documentation

-Provide basic documentation for your project, including:
+Provide basic documentation for your project:
-- **Test Strategy**: Outline your overall approach to testing.
+- Using docstring within your code
-- **Test Plan**: Detail the specific tests to be performed, the schedule, and resources.
+- Creating a README.md file containing relevant information and instructions for running the project locally

-- **Test Cases**: Describe the individual tests in detail.
+### 4. Code Quality

-- **Test Report**: Summarize the results of the tests, including any issues found and their severity.
+Ensure your code quality by using tools like `pylint`/`flake8`/`black`/`pycodestyle`.

-### 4. Optional Enhancements
+> [!TIP]

-Consider adding enhancements like linters and formatters to your project.
-These tools can help maintain code quality by enforcing coding standards and formatting rules.
-They can also help identify potential issues early in the development process.
+> Optionally, use GitHub Actions to check your code quality and execute all your tests.
+Bonus point for an HTML report showing the results.

 ## Reporting

 Each suite should generate its own report, detailing the results of the tests.
 Additionally, there should be a global report that consolidates the results from both the Web UI and API tests.
+Implement a logger to log the results during the test execution.

 ## Deadline